9dots/devBots/color_sensor.md

 ```

 8. If a sensor is not working, students should check their code for the correct port number, and correct usage of equal signs.
-9. Save gist.

 ####Engage
-1. Students will program their robot to run away from a monster.
+1. Students will program their robot to run away from a monster, but stay within the perimeter of the sumo mat.
 2. Specifications: If a monster is less than 24 inches away, robot should back away.
+Else if it senses the red tape, robot should move forward.
 Else, robot should spin in circle until it detects an object.

 ####Justify
-Ask students to walk you through their ultrasonic code and explain each portion of the syntax.
+Ask students to walk you through their full attack function and explain each the importance of each value and condition.